 - 1 heaped teaspoon of mustard

 Make the dressing my mixing all the ingredients together until emulsified.
 Either shake in a jar or use a small whisk.

 When you are ready to serve, assemble the salad by scattering the rocket and watercress across the bottom of a large serving dish.
-Pace the melon slices and balls across the surface.
+Place the melon slices and balls across the surface.
 Arrange the slices of mozzarella between the melon.
-Tuck the thin slices of ham in-between.
+Tuck the thin slices of ham in between.